 First, find the game on your computer

-Before you start the process, you’ll save yourself time by figuring out where the game you’re looking to add has been installed on your computer.
+Before you start the process, you’ll save yourself time by figuring out where you installed the game you’re looking for on your computer.
 You’ll need the file pathway so you can direct Steam to find the game’s files.